-The following SHOULD result in a "Bad EXPLICIT_ROUTE object" error:
+The following SHOULD result in a "Bad EXPLICIT\ROUTE object" error:

-- If the Logical Port Identifier does not identify a valid link at the destination. - If the U-bit is set when requesting a unidirectional connection set-up - If there are two label sub-objects with the same U-bit values into a new Upstream Label object.
-This Upstream Label object MUST be included on the corresponding outgoing Path message.
+- If the Logical Port Identifier does not identify a valid link at the destination. - If the U-bit is set when requesting a unidirectional connection set-up - If there are two label sub-objects with the same U-bit values

 A node examines one sub-object for unidirectional connections and two sub-objects for bi-directional connections.
-If the U-bit of the sub-object being examined is clear (0) then value of the label is copied into a new Label_Set object.
-This Label_Set object MUST be included in the corresponding outgoing Path message.
+If the U-bit of the sub-object being examined is clear (0) then value of the label is copied into a new Label\Set object.
+This Label\Set object MUST be included in the corresponding outgoing Path message.

 If the U-bit of the sub-object being examined is set (1) then the value of the label is to be used for upstream traffic associated with the bi-directional LSP.
-If this label is not acceptable then a "Bad EXPLICIT_ROUTE object" error SHOULD be generated.
-If the label is acceptable then the label is copied
+If this label is not acceptable then a "Bad